sap-tutorials/Tutorials/tutorials/mlb-hxe-tools-sql-hdbsql/mlb-hxe-tools-sql-hdbsql.md

 ---
-title: Execute SQL on SAP HANA, express edition using the HDBSQL tool
+title: Use HDBSQL as a SQL query tool for SAP HANA, express edition
 description: Provide details on the installation the SAP HANA client and instruction to connect a SAP HANA, express edition instance using the HDBSQL tool.
 primary_tag: products>sap-hana\, express-edition
-tags: [  tutorial>intermediate, products>sap-hana\, express-edition ]
+tags: [ tutorial>how-to, tutorial>intermediate, products>sap-hana\, express-edition ]
 ---
 ## Prerequisites
 - Proficiency: intermediate